timgifford/maven-buildtime-extension/README.md

 Put this in your pom.xml to find out why you are slow.

 Maven introduced slf4j in version 3.2 which broke this build extension for Maven 3.0 users.
-Version 2.0+ will work with the latest version of Maven and
+Version 2.0+ will work with the latest version of Maven.

 ## Maven 3.2 - Use version 2.0+